How Much Should a Website Cost?

 Bottom line: if you are a corporate entity, a retailer, distributor, or manufacturer who wants to dominate the competitive landscape, you must be in this budget range.
 This is the budget where the right team can produce a website that is a guaranteed game changer.

 This is the budget of a unique, ambitious, one-of-a-kind website that operates on a world scale and has national or global recognition.
 This might include multi-lingual websites for large international corporations and world-class brands, large online retailers, and custom-built social networks or major online service providers.
 If your website’s target audience or sales numbers are measured in millions, your budget will most likely exceed this number.
 Only large and very experienced firms operate with these types of projects.
 Comparatively speaking, there is a very small contingent of web development firms that have proven themselves to capably handle these types of projects.
 Usually it requires teams of dozens, sometimes hundreds of world-class professionals that few web development firms can bring to the table.
-Bottom line: In this range the sky is the limit.
-If you are a Fortune 500, a company that wishes to dominate on a state, national or international level or if you want to build next “Facebook”, expect your budget to be in hundreds of thousands, and reach for the stars.

 The General Electric website has it all: responsive design, interactive features, effective use of videos… This multi-national website is one of the best examples of what a corporate website should be for a Fortune 500 company.